This package contains art, text, or software code produced using generative AI.

 -

-Visage Gallery: Accessed from the HUD, from an actor's sheet header or by right-clicking an actor in the sidebar.
+Visage Local Gallery (for players): Accessed from the HUD, from an actor's sheet header or by right-clicking an actor in the sidebar.
 Manage Visages specific to that token/actor.

 -

-Mask Library: Accessed via Scene Controls.
-Create generic masks usable by the GM on any token.
+Visage Global Library (for GMs): Accessed via Scene Controls.
+Create Identities and Overlays usable by the GM on any token.
 Apply them to one or more selected tokens, or even drag and drop them onto tokens, to take immediate effect.

 -